-This analysis was supported by NSF DUE 1644273, Sacramento State Academic Affairs, and Sacramento State Student Success Initiatives.
+This analysis was supported by NSF DUE 1644273, Sacramento State Academic Affairs, and Sacramento State Student Success Initiatives, under IRB approval number 15-16-143.
 We are also grateful to Joel Schwartz for proposing propensity analysis, and for his help wrangling and understanding the dataset on which this work is based.